Home > Spirituality > Music

 Shir Atid is a choir for children from 3rd-5th grade that meets each week after Religious School (11:45 am).
 It’s a group of musical, enthusiastic and imaginative kids that spend another 30 min each week with their BERS friends, learning new Jewish, rocking out and just having a good time.
 Shir Atid performs at Shir Yachad services, Thanksgiving interfaith services, Megillah Madness and community concerts throughout the year.

 Founded in 2018, the Gesher Chorale is an auditioned group of 6th-8th graders who meet each week on Sundays from 10:00-11:30 am.
-These teens and pre-teens sing in 2- and 3-part harmony, participate in Shir Yachad, Thanksgiving, and other concerts and last year were invited to Colorado to perform in the Gala concert, Almonds and Raisins, with the Colorado Hebrew Chorale.
+These teens and pre-teens sing in 2- and 3-part harmony, participate in Shir Yachad, Thanksgiving, and other concerts.
+In 2022, they were invited to Colorado to perform in the Gala concert, Almonds and Raisins, with the Colorado Hebrew Chorale.

 Marak Hayom, founded in 2005, is the sensational teen run a capella group begun by Micah Hendler (now of the internationally recognized) YMCA Jerusalem Youth Chorus.
 Founded at Beth El, the group has expanded in recent years and now has 18-20 annual members from across Bethesda, Rockville, Potomac and other areas of Moco.
 Marak Hayom performs often at Bnai Mitzvah throughout the year, at the High Holidays, and in area a capella contests and conventions.